CambioML/uniflow-llm-based-pdf-extraction-text-cleaning-data-clustering/example/qa_generation/README.md

 ## Augment Structured Data
 The [`data_generation` notebook](data_generation.ipynb) shows how to use `uniflow` to generate more QA pairs from existing QA pairs.

-It loads the `qd_immigration.csv` file, takes the first 3 questions and answers, and generates more QA pairs from them.
+It loads the `qd_immigration_short.csv` file,  which has just the first 3 questions and answers, and generates more QA pairs from them.

+Then it runs on the full `qd_immigration.csv` file, which has 96 questions and answers, and generates more QA pairs from them.
+This will take significantly longer than the first example.

 ### Setup
 To get started, import Client and the input keys from `uniflow`: